rafaelprietocuriel/ModalShare/README.md

 Region - world region  - Europe anc Central Asia; Latin America and Caribbean; East Asia and Pacific; South Asia; North America; Sub-Saharan Africa

-LastObservation - binary, detailing whether the number corresponds to the latest observation of the city

-metro_names - name of the metropolitan area if available (mostly in the US)

 DataSource - name of the data source reported

 DataLink -  link to the data reported